AvolitesLtd/TitanManual/docs/palettes/timing-with-palettes.md

 **0%** means that each fixture must complete its fade before the next will start its fade.

+- You need to also have a fade time set or Overlap does not do anything.

-1. Type in the overlap time for the palette on the numeric keypad
+1. Type in the overlap percentage for the palette on the numeric keypad

 2. Press \[Set Overlap\]